Average reading time – 4 minutes

-This is why stepping back to plan is so hard and often gets consigned to the “if only I had time” category.
+This is why pausing to plan is so hard and often gets consigned to the “if only I had time” category.

-Block out half a day in your diary for the end of September and plan on being away from your primary place of work.
+Block out two to three hours in your diary at the end of each quarter to reflect and look ahead.
+Plan on being away from your primary place of work so that you’re not distracted by the day-to-day or urgent tasks.
 You’ll use this mission-critical leadership time to do the following:

 - Review your core values.